 - 2.1 The National Park has been designated on account of its unique natural and built heritage.
 These are known as special qualities.
-Safeguarding and enhancing the special qualities of the National Park is central to implementing the Local Development Plan and the Park Partnership Plan.
-Further, they are central to the visitor experience of the National Park, key in supporting tourism based economic activity and are incorporated within the Park's statutory aims to promote understanding and enjoyment of them, including enjoyment in the form of recreation. - 2.2 Below is a summary of key planning considerations in relation to renewable energy development in the National Park, although individual proposals may raise other significant considerations depending on the scale and location.
+Safeguarding and enhancing the special qualities of the National Park is central to implementing the Local Plan and the Park Partnership Plan.
+Further, they are central to the visitor experience of the National Park, key in supporting tourism based economic activity and are incorporated within the Park's statutory aims to promote understanding and enjoyment of them, including enjoyment in the form of recreation. - More information on the special qualities of the National Park can be found in the 'Special Qualities Technical Appendix' (LLTNPA, 2006). - 2.2 Below is a summary of key planning considerations in relation to renewable energy development in the National Park, although individual proposals may raise other significant considerations depending on the scale and location.
 A full outline of relevant considerations is outlined within the individual sections on each technology (sections 4 to 6), however those matters applicable to all are summarised below, including landscape character, wild land, biodiversity, cultural and historic environment and recreation and access.